Cajun Mardi Gras

 Food and Family Fun

 In Eunice, the fun starts on the Saturday before Mardi Gras at the Historic Liberty Theatre where the history and traditions of the Courir de Gras are explained.
-Then on Sunday, the family-friendly fun begins with music, crafts and an old-time boucherie where you can eat just about every Cajun dish your heart desires, from boudin and cracklins to backbone stew.
+Then on Sunday, the family-friendly fun begins with music, crafts and an old-time boucherie (hog butchering) where you can eat just about every Cajun dish your heart desires, from boudin and cracklins to backbone stew.
 Tap your feet to live music on Monday and then come back on Fat Tuesday when Eunice really gets cranking.
 There’s an entire festival happening downtown while the Courir de Mardi Gras collects the ingredient list for the gumbo.
 Later that day, catch the parade, do the Cajun two-step or visit Jean Lafitte National Historical Park Prairie Acadian Cultural Center, or cut loose with a little barn dancing (called a fais do-do) at Lakeview Park and Beach.
 Learn more about Mardi Gras festivities in Eunice.

 Cajun Country Mardi Gras is a must for anyone seeking authentic Louisiana.
 Make plans now to attend this year's festivities and participate in Courir de Mardi Gras.